Uppu Kappurambu: Reception

 Uppu Kappurambu received positive reviews from critics, who praised the narrative and its tone.

 BH Harsh of Cinema Express rated the film 4 out of 5 and praised the performances of lead cast, and the direction.
 Sruthi Ganapathy Raman of The Hollywood Reporter India praised the screenplay and characterization by Vasanth Maringanti, and the performances of the lead cast.
-Calling Suhas's performance as "standout", The Times of India rated it 3.5 out of 5 and had a opinion that the narration and pacing is sluggish.
+Calling Suhas's performance as "standout", The Times of India rated it 3.5 out of 5 and had an opinion that the narration and pacing is sluggish.
 Scroll.in was positive towards the performances of the entire cast and the story.

 Sangeetha Devi Dundoo of The Hindu stated that "Uppu Kapurambu has an intriguing premise and flashes of brilliance, but its inconsistent execution stops it from becoming a truly memorable satire".
 The Hans India wrote that "Uppu Kappurambu is an unconventional film that walks the fine line between satire and sentiment.
 While its quirkiness might not be for everyone, its emotional payoff and character arcs make it a rewarding experience".